bagder/uncurled/life/motivation.md

 important thing to work on, but that is fun and feels meaningful right now.

-I have learned that my enthusiasm for the project is not evenly distributed over all the different tasks and areas and this un-even distribution changes over time.
+I have learned that my enthusiasm for the project is not evenly distributed over all the different tasks and areas and this uneven distribution changes over time.
 I can adjust where I focus my efforts depending on what I think feels fun and interesting for the moment and do less of what I am tired of or bored by.